Exploring Individual Factors in the Adoption of LLMs for Specific Software Engineering Purposes: Related Work

 More broadly, LLMs are increasingly utilized as software developer assistants for a wide range of programming-related tasks.
-Ross et al.~\cite{ross2023programmer} conducted experiments with human participants to assess LLMs as programming assistants.
+Ross et al.~\citep{ross2023programmer} conducted experiments with human participants to assess LLMs as programming assistants.
 Although participants initially expressed skepticism, they were ultimately impressed by the assistants' extensive capabilities, the quality of their responses, and their potential to enhance productivity.
-Furthermore, LLMs have demonstrated effectiveness in strengthening code security, including vulnerability detection and data privacy protection, surpassing traditional methods in these domains.
-However, as Yao et al.~\cite{yao2024survey} caution, the advanced reasoning capabilities of LLMs also introduce risks, such as potential misuse for user-targeted attacks.
+Furthermore, LLMs have shown potential in strengthening code security, including vulnerability detection and data privacy protection, with some studies reporting improvements over traditional methods in specific settings.
+However, as Yao et al.~\citep{yao2024survey} caution, the advanced reasoning capabilities of LLMs also introduce risks, such as potential misuse for user-targeted attacks.

-An additional noteworthy contribution in the domain of collaborative assistants was made by Dong et al.~\cite{Dong2023Self_collaboration}.
+An additional noteworthy contribution in the domain of collaborative assistants was made by Dong et al.~\citep{Dong2023Self_collaboration}.
 Their work explored the creation of a virtual team composed of LLM-powered agents, designed to autonomously address various software engineering and development tasks.
-By integrating established software engineering methodologies into the workflow, the authors successfully demonstrated that these agents could accomplish software development tasks autonomously, without human intervention.
+By integrating established software engineering methodologies into the workflow, the authors reported that these agents could carry out software development tasks with a degree of autonomy, suggesting potential for reducing the need for direct human intervention in certain scenarios.